 Direct vs. Indirect Costs

 Divorce costs fall into direct and indirect categories.
 Direct costs include filing fees, attorney fees, and mediation expenses.
 These are explicit charges related to the process itself.
 Indirect costs cover broader financial impacts, such as housing adjustments and asset division.
 Changes in living arrangements often result in increased housing expenditures.
-Asset division can affect financial stability long-term, impacting retirement savings or reducing investment opportunities.
+Asset division can affect financial stability in the long term, impacting retirement savings or reducing investment opportunities.
 Understanding both cost types helps in comprehensive financial planning during a divorce.

 Attorney Fees